thewca/tnoodle-samples/README.md

 This package uses GWT to compile TNoodle into some JavaScript code such that all scrambling capabilities can be used in a browser.
 The Gradle setup is supposed to compile the JS file -- details on how to actually *use* the produced `tnoodle.js` can be found in a separate README within `tnoodle-js`.

+The compilation process is triggered by invoking `:tnoodle-js:compileGwt`, but due to limitations in GWT it **only works up to Java 8**!

 After compiling successfully, you can find the result file at `tnoodle-js/build/gwt/out/tnoodlejs`.